WHAT TO BRING TO

 Brushes

 Bring whatever you have.
 You can never have too many brushes!
 It’s good to have a range of square or filbert shape brushes with bristles from 0.5cm to 2cm wide.
 Hog hair or synthetic is fine.
 A soft badger hair brush is great but not essential.
+A nice fine one is great for drawing up.
+I am really loving old, fluffy bent out of shape brushes at the moment too!

-Flat palette
+Flat palette & bulldog clip

 palette knife